tansudasli/spark-sandbox/README.md

 - [x] master-slave, on GCP<br>
     here, you should do some steps on GCP (step-1,2,3,4,5,8) and on your local machine (step-6)<br> also, open ports: 7070, 8080, 8081 on GCP instance firewall
+- [x] master-slave, on AWS EMR<br>
+    look for details under */aws-emr-jupiter-notebooks/README.md* file.
+You have to pay, either use or not use.
 - [ ] master-slave, on your local machine
+- [x] Serverless Databricks on Azure<br>
+     look for details under */databricks-jupiter-notebooks/README.md* file.
+You only pay, when you process.
+- [ ] Serverless Databricks on AWS

 ###### 1- upload *install_apache_spark.sh* or *tansudasli/spark-sandbox* to GCP instance via
  `wget https://raw.githubusercontent.com/tansudasli/spark-sandbox/master/install_apache_spark.sh`